KazakhstanOfficial Name: Republic of Kazakhstan

 Entry, Exit & Visa Requirements

-Travelers should be aware that overstaying the validity period of a visa or engaging in activities not consistent with their visa category may result in fines, imprisonment, and/or delays upon exit.
+Travelers should be aware that violating the authorized period of stay in Kazakhstan or engaging in activities inconsistent with their visa category may result in fines, imprisonment, and/or delays upon exit.
 Travelers may be asked to provide proof at the border of their subsequent travel arrangements.
 Travelers transiting through Kazakhstan are reminded to check that their visas allow for a sufficient number of entries to cover each transit trip and to check the length of validity of the visa.
 Most visa categories cannot be extended in Kazakhstan.
 Exceptions to this rule are business and investor visas, student visas, visas for medical treatment, visas for permanent residents of Kazakhstan, and work visas, which can be extended in Kazakhstan up to the expiration date of the holder's work permit, a separate document issued only in Kazakhstan.
 More information can be found at the Embassy of Kazakhstan's website.

 Visitors to Kazakhstan engaging in missionary work or other religious activities must register with the Ministry of Justice office in the region (Akimat) where the activities will take place.
 This applies even if the religious activities are not the primary purpose of the visit.
 Attendance at a religious service does not itself require registration, but participation in the delivery of the service does.